Attorney for Third Party Work Injury Claims

-Fortunately, Attorney Robert A. McLaughlin has years of experience in handling third party claims.
+Fortunately, Robert A. McLaughlin, APC has years of experience in handling third party claims.
 Our team will conduct our own investigation of the accident.
 We will identify witnesses and take depositions as needed.
 We may work with medical and other experts to document the events and make our case.

 Third party claims can take a long time to resolve.
 It takes time to build the case.
 It can take some time to be heard in courts.
 And the third party's lawyer will fight and seek to delay legal proceedings.
 But we will stand by you throughout and won't stop fighting until we come through for you.
 If we can't get the third party to agree to a reasonable settlement, we will take them on in court.